mia-platform/documentation/docs/development_suite/monitoring/resources/custom-resources.md

 ![list](../img/custom_resources.png)

-by clicking on a row from the table, is possible to see the description the events of the Custom Resource instance.
+by clicking on a row from the table, is possible to see the description the events of the resource instance.

 #### Custom Kubernetes Resource describe